-Perinatal Mental Health (PMH) is a sub-specialty within the Psychiatric Mental Health Nurse Practitioner (PMHNP) specialty, focusing on mental health knowledge and skills during pregnancy and postpartum phase.
-The specialty is offered to all eligible current PMHNP specialty students and graduates.
+Perinatal Mental Health (PMH) is a sub-specialization within the Psychiatric Mental Health Nurse Practitioner (PMHNP) track, focusing on mental health knowledge and skills during pregnancy and postpartum phase.
+This track is offered to all eligible current PMHNP track students and graduates.

-Graduates of the PMH specialty will be able to:
+Graduates of the PMH track will be able to:

 - Conduct accurate mental health assessment of pregnant women and in their postpartum phase based on DSM criteria.